The general position avoidance game and hardness of general position games

 Suppose second that $b_1=(u_2,v_2)$.
 Again, we need to consider the following three cases.

 \textbf{Case 1.} Both $n$ and $m$ are even. \\ In this case the strategy of player A is to achieve the condition~\eqref{eq:Hamming-graphs}, after each of his moves $a_i$ with $i\geq 2$.
 A continues the game by choosing $a_2=(u_3,v_2)$.
 Then by ~Lemma \ref{lemma:2.4}, $\Pl_{G}(a_1, b_1,a_2)\subseteq V(G)\backslash (^{u_2}K_m\cup{ }^{u_3}K_m)$.
-At some point of the game if B picks a vertex from a $K_n$-layer in which at least one vertex has been played earlier, then A can choose from the same $K_n$-layer.
+At some point of the game, if B picks a vertex from a $K_n$-layer in which at least one vertex has been played earlier, then A can choose from the same $K_n$-layer.
 Similarly if B chooses a vertex from a $K_m$-layer in which at least one vertex has been played earlier, then A can choose a vertex from the same $K_m$-layer.
-Further, if B plays a vertex from a new layer in which it lies, then A reply with another such vertex from a new layer.
+Furthermore, if B plays a vertex from a new layer (no vertex of this layer was played before), then A replies with another such vertex from a new layer.
 By Lemma \ref{lemma:3.7}, the selected vertices form a general position set of $G$.
-Also since both $m$ and $n$ are even the conditions~\eqref{eq:Hamming-graphs} remain fulfilled.
+Also since both $m$ and $n$ are even the condition~\eqref{eq:Hamming-graphs} remains fulfilled.
 Hence A wins the game.

 {\bf Case 2.} Both $n$ and $m$ are odd. \\ In the remaining game, the strategy of player A is to achieve condition~\eqref{eq:Hamming-graphs}, after each of his moves $a_i$ with $i\geq 2$.
 A chooses $a_2=(u_2,v_3)$.
 If B selects a vertex in a $K_n$-layer in which at least one vertex has been played earlier, then choose a vertex from the same $K_n$-layer.
-And if B plays a vertex such that it is the first vertex played in the two layers in which it lies, then reply with another such vertex.
+And if B plays a vertex such that it is the first vertex played in the two layers, then replies with another such vertex.
 And if B chooses a vertex from a $K_m$-layer in which at least one vertex has been played earlier then choose a vertex from the same $K_m$-layer.
-Since both $n$ and $m$ are odd, the conditions~\eqref{eq:Hamming-graphs} remain fulfilled.
+Since both $n$ and $m$ are odd, the condition~\eqref{eq:Hamming-graphs} remains fulfilled.
 Hence B plays the last vertex.